tomcatling/CeilidhTunes/README.md

 Other .abc programs should give similar results.

-The tunebook (./tex/build.pdf) can built with LATEX by running
+The tunebook (./tex/build.pdf) can built with LaTeX by running

 `pdflatex --shell-escape build.tex`

 From within the ./tex/ directory.
-The LATEX ABC package is required https://ctan.org/pkg/abc
+The LaTeX ABC package is required https://ctan.org/pkg/abc